chryswoods/siremol.org/chryswoods.com/beginning_c++/basics.md

 `std::endl`, which represents the end of line character (`\n` on Linux/OS X or `\r\n` on Windows).

 Note that `a`, `b` and `c` are all of type `std::string`.
 This type is provided in the `string` header file that is included at the top of the script.
+Like `std::cout`, `std::string` is part of the standard library of C++.
 Also note that every complete line of code ends with a semicolon.
 C++ uses semicolons to separate different lines, and (mostly) ignores actual line breaks.
 This means that you could write the above program as a small number of real lines of text, e.g.